• Home

 Kasteena has represented multiple award-winning builders, including Covington Builders, Frankel Design Build, Kamran Custom Homes, and SJS Development Group.

-Kasteena was fortunate to represent NFL player Randall Cobb when he sold his West University residence at 2615 Barbara Lane.
+Kasteena was also fortunate to represent NFL player Randall Cobb when he sold his West University residence at 2615 Barbara Lane.

 "This customized home was featured in Architectural Digest and built by Covington Builders," she says.
 "It is an excellent example of a home on an expansive lot with a stunning indoor-outdoor living space, open-concept kitchen with bar, room for a pool, and a large first-floor guest suite that can serve as a multi-use space."